Government Experience

 In my second year in the Senate, we were hit with a global pandemic, and I shifted my office’s focus to crisis management in a district that spanned 2,400 square miles and four rural counties.
 I had a staff of 12, and we worked to get needed information to local governments and the public at a time of great uncertainty, aided hospitals and frontline workers in securing desperately needed supplies, connected small businesses with resources to stay afloat during the shut-down, and assisted thousands of constituents navigate job loss and unemployment assistance.
 It was a time of fear, severe stress, hardship, and loss for so many, and we tried to help wherever we could.

-Shortly after my time in the State Senate, I was appointed by that very body to serve on the new five-member New York State Cannabis Control Board, charged with developing and overseeing New York’s cannabis programs.
+Shortly after my time in the State Senate, I was appointed to serve on the new five-member New York State Cannabis Control Board, charged with developing and overseeing New York’s cannabis programs.
 This is work that involves many partners— State health and addiction services offices, local governments, law enforcement, community-based organizations, community colleges, and farmers and businesses, to name a few.
-We are building a new regulated industry grounded on principles of public health, equity, and sustainability.
+The Board’s mission is to build a new regulated industry grounded on principles of public health, equity, and sustainability.

 Hard work, a collaborative spirit, and a patient, solutions-oriented approach have been key to getting positive outcomes over the years— whether in Rosendale Town Board meetings trying to keep taxes affordable, employee wages fair, and government services responsive to community needs; pulling all-nighters in the State Budget process to secure resources for local needs and priorities; in hundreds of hours fighting Central Hudson in rate cases; or in organizing dozens of communities to stop the proposed Pilgrim crude oil pipeline.
 While we continue to face challenges that are not easy, I continue to be optimistic about our future.